 Where the property has shared common areas with other properties please supply clear instructions for the tenants.
 This will include details of when stair cleaning or gardening is carried out and how the tenant should pay their share.
 If you don’t supply us with this at the start it is hard to ensure tenants pay their shares.
 If there is an annual cost of cleaning stairs or gardening then it can be easier to pay this direct as the landlord and include it in the rent.

 Nearly all our properties have rents due on the first of the month.
-We will pay the rent, after deduction of costs, to the nominated landlord bank account by BACS transfer to arrive in the account on the 20th of the month or nearest working day before.
+We will pay the rent, after deduction of costs, to the nominated landlord bank account by BACS transfer to arrive in the account within seven days of the tenant paying their rent.
 This date may vary for payments where we are letting a property for the first time or in a month where the property is changing tenants.
 It can take longer to sort these out as card payments from the tenants can take some time to clear in our accounts.